Ilari-H/Ilari-H/README.md

 - Hello 👋
-  My name is Ilari and im from Finland and studying C# at Gradia Viitaniemi.
+  My name is Ilari and im from Finland and studying programming at Gradia Viitaniemi.

 - My Intrests are playing games and bouldering